justinpinkney/justinpinkney.com/content/blog/ukiyoe-yourself/index.md

 <video controls src="ukiyoe_face.mp4"></video>
 </p>

 Currently my "layer swapping" is just a straight copy of the weights of certain layers of one model to the other.
 But this leads to a harsh transition in the model.
-Maybe a smoother transition would give nicer results, for example gradual interpolating from one model to the other as you move through the layers
+Maybe a smoother transition would give nicer results, for example gradual interpolating from one model to the other as you move through the layers.

 Another completely different idea would be to simply not train the lower resolution layers to begin.
 This might prevent the model changing the low resolution appearance (like pose) while getting the appearance of ukiyo-e right